-Recognizing that art therapists may be limited in various care communities, Thriving4Life offers professional and lay caregivers access into how certain art supplies, directives and interventions can work for individuals with memory impairment, autism, developmental challenges, and other neurological conditions.
+Recognizing that art therapists may be limited in various care communities, Thriving4Life offers professional and lay caregivers access into how certain art supplies, directives and interventions can work for individuals in isolation, with memory impairment, autism, developmental challenges, and other neurological conditions.

 What Populations Use the Program?

 Skilled Nursing Facilities (SNF); Rehabilitation/Psychiatric Hospitals; Behavioral Health Centers

 Community Organizations such as: Museums, Houses of Worship, Community Centers